Deltares-research/coastviewer/docs/usage.rst

 Walkthrough
 -----------
 The coastviewer is a package that allows the user to run the program locally.
-In the readme file the steps to install the coastviewer locally are described.
+In the `readme`_ the steps to install the coastviewer locally are described.
 The locally run package provides a link to the kml at:

 http://localhost:5000/coastviewer/1.1.0/transects/kml